leapcode/pysqlcipher/ui/pydist/README.md

-This directory holds the python package of the javascript app, called 'bitmask_js'.
+This directory holds the python package of the javascript app, called 'leap.bitmask_js'.

 Why it it done this way?
 By creating a python package, it is easier for the javascript app to be distributed with the bitmask client.